 It is possible to work part time or on a job sharing basis.

-It may be possible to enter in a junior position, with Highers or an NC or NQ, and work your way up.
+It may be possible to enter in a junior position, with Highers or an NC (SCQF Levels 4 - 6) or NQ (SCQF Level 4-6), and work your way up.

 Entry requirements for an NC or NQ is up to 4 subjects at National 4 or 5.

 Increasing numbers of entrants are graduates.
 The degree subject would depend on the department, but subjects such as business studies, economics, politics and social administration may be especially useful.

 Entry to a degree (SCQF Levels 9-10) course usually requires 4-5 Highers, normally including English.